khrj/shareclip/README.md

 > **WARNING: THE PANDAS ARE COMING**

-Run `shareclip http://192.168.29.128:54979` on another device where you have shareclip installed and enter.
+Run the command provided (Here, it's `shareclip http://192.168.29.128:54979`) on another device where you have shareclip installed and enter.
 Your clipboard should be shared automatically between your devices now.
 Note that your devices must be under the same WiFi network.

 ## Specific instructions for Android